MechanisM/moar/docs/source/installation.md

     pip install Wand==0.2

-# Getting the source code
+## Getting the source code

 Moar is actively developed on GitHub, where the code is [always available]({{ GITHUB_URL }}).

-You can either clone the public repository:
+You can either clone the public repository

     git clone git://github.com/lucuma/moar.git

-Download the tarball:
+download the tarball

     wget https://github.com/lucuma/moar/tarball/master

-Or, download the zipball:
+or, download the zipball:

     wget https://github.com/lucuma/moar/zipball/master